 Biased reporting of research occurs when the direction or statistical significance of results influences whether and how research is reported

-Avoiding biased comparisons entails identifying and taking account of all the relevant reliable evidence in systematic reviews.
-This is challenging in many ways, particularly as some pertinent evidence is not published because biased decisions are made about which results of research are submitted and accepted for publication.
+Avoiding biased comparisons entails using systematic reviews to identify and take account of all the relevant, reliable evidence.
+This is challenging in many ways, particularly because what evidence is available might be influenced by biased decisions about which results of research are submitted and accepted for publication.
 Studies that have yielded ‘disappointing’ or ‘negative’ results are less likely to be reported than others.
 This is often called ‘publication bias’ or ‘reporting bias’.
 It might arise from biased analyses of studies, after their results are known.

-There is now a large body of evidence confirming that reporting bias is a substantial problem.
-There is also evidence that reporting bias results principally from researchers not writing up or submitting reports of research for publication, not because of biased rejection of submitted reports by journal editors (Dickersin 2004).
-Recent research has also revealed an additional problem: if estimates of treatment effects on some of the outcomes studied don’t support the conclusions of researchers, these data sometimes don’t get reported either (Chan et al. 2004).
+There is now a large amount of evidence confirming that reporting bias is a substantial problem.
+There is also evidence that reporting bias results principally from researchers not writing up or submitting reports of research for publication, not because of biased rejection of their reports by journal editors.
+(Dickersin 2004).
+Recent research has also revealed an additional problem: if the observed effects of treatments on some of the outcomes studied don’t support the (hoped-for) conclusions of researchers, these data sometimes don’t get reported either (Chan et al. 2004).

 Reporting biases tend to lead to conclusions that medical treatments are more useful and freer of side effects than they are in fact.
-They can therefore result in unnecessary suffering and death, and in wasted resources spent on ineffective or dangerous treatments (Chalmers 2004).
+As a consequence, they can result in unnecessary suffering and death, and in wasted resources spent on ineffective or dangerous treatments (Chalmers 2004).
 People who agree to researchers’ requests that they participate in tests of treatments assume that their participation will lead to an increase in knowledge.
 This implied contract between researchers and participants in research is breached by researchers who do not make public the results of the research.

 The text in these essays may be copied and used for non-commercial purposes on condition that explicit acknowledgement is made to The James Lind Library (www.jameslindlibrary.org).